doivglser/mindevenviro-fanciful/README.md

 installed and installed1 # the list of the installed components, in $HOME/[file]

-shi3lD.sh # changes MAC's and ensure that Snort and ClamAV are running
+shi3lD.sh # changes MAC's and ensure that Snort and ClamAV are up

 start_shield.sh # depends on shi3lD.sh